apwheele/Blog_Code/Python/LassoSynth/ReadMe.md

 ## Steps to Reproduce

 A python environment with much of the usual scientific stack (sklearn, pandas, matplotlib), plus the [mapie](https://mapie.readthedocs.io/en/latest/) library for conformal inference, is the main thing you need.
+So something like (using conda):

+    conda create --name cinf python=3.10 sklearn mapie jupyter matplotlib pandas

 First, to create the csv file, I cribbed this R code from Charles (and the data files from CDC Wonder):